SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 There are many pre-built libraries that the community has built to expose these, but really any output that aligns with the prometheus format can work.
 Here is a list of libraries: [Libraries](https://prometheus.io/docs/instrumenting/clientlibs).
 Manually verify that you have metrics exposed in Prometheus format by hitting the metrics endpoint, and verifying that the output follows the [Prometheus format](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exposition_formats.md).

-#### Step 2: Setup a service monitor so that Prometheus pulls the data
+#### Step 2: Set up a service monitor so that Prometheus pulls the data

 Service Monitors is how we tell Prometheus what endpoints and sources to pull metrics from.
 To define a Service Monitor, create a yaml file on disk with information templated as follows: